 Nkwali is owned and run by Robin Pope Safaris.
 Founded by Robin, who has been guiding since 1975, the company is passionate about responsible tourism and operates a total of 11 properties across Zambia, Zimbabwe, and Malawi.
-We suggest combining a stay here with two or three nights at either of Robin’s walking camps Tena Tena or Nsefu.
+We suggest combining a stay here with two or three nights at either of Robin’s walking camps, Tena Tena or Nsefu.
 Nkwali has been awarded a Certificate of Excellence by TripAdvisor!
-The accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and soft drinks, and a laundry service.
+The accommodation is booked on a all inclusive basis, including all meals, a selection of alcoholic and soft drinks, and a laundry service.
 The camp is open throughout the year.

 ACCESS & LOCATION: